 How Workers Fare When Employers Innovate

-Complementing existing work on firm organizational structure and productivity, this paper examines the impact of organizational change on workers.
-We find evidence that employers do appear to compensate at least some of their workers for engaging in high performance workplace practices.
-We also find a significant association between high performance workplace practices and increased wage inequality.
-Finally, we examine the relationship between organizational structure and employment changes and find that some practices, such as self-managed teams, are associated with greater employment reductions, while other practices, such as the percentage of workers involved in job rotation, are associated with lower employment reductions.
+Complementing existing work on firm organizational structure and productivity, this article examines the impact of organizational change on workers.
+We find evidence that employers do appear to compensate at least some of their workers for engaging in high-performance workplace practices.
+We also find a significant association between high-performance workplace practices and increased wage inequality.
+Finally, we examine the relationship between organizational structure and employment changes and find that some practices, such as self-managed teams, are associated with greater employment reductions, whereas other practices, such as the percentage of workers involved in job rotation, are associated with lower employment reductions.

 Suggested Citation: Suggested Citation